-This series of pictograms references the International Design of the 1960s and 1970s, infographic user manuals and the symbols documented by Henry Dreyfuss.
-These diagrams codify the love and disdain we feel for mobile devices as they addict us, distract us and consume us.
+This series harkens the International Design of the 1960s and 1970s and the symbols documented by Henry Dreyfuss.
+Each piece humorously captures the love and disdain we feel for our devices as they addict, distract and consume us.

-This art series diagrams some of the contradictions and absurdities within our culture.
-These simplistic color and typographic studies deconstruct and then reassemble new perspectives on social media, government, religion, the food industry, and other pillars of society.
+These simplistic color and typography studies deconstruct and then reassemble perspectives on social media, government, religion and other pillars of society.

 Pun with Type

 Like the cordyceps fungi, these visual puzzles give birth to dissonant ideas by hijacking the meaning of words.
 Each adheres to barebones constraints– letterforms, color and repetition; while at the same time, shattering the expectations of the viewer.